PrinzEugn/Creating-Artificial-GIS-Data-Guide/ArtificialGISDataGuide.md

 Reading in the points
 ---------------------

-Since the raw points .dxf is really a series of small triangles, we can just get the centroids of those triangles to use as the points.
+Reading the points is pretty straightforward with the readOGR() Since the raw points .dxf is really a series of small triangles, we can just get the centroids of those triangles to use as the points.
 Let's do that, check that they are the correct class (SpatialPoints), and then plot them.

 ``` r
 # Read dxf created in Inkscape, will import as lines